jkenlooper/puzzle-massive/docs/deployment.md

     ./bin/backup-db.sh -c;
     ```

-2. On the **new server** the files from the old server will be copied over with
+2. On the **new server** (puzzle-massive-green) the files from the old server will be copied over with
     rsync.
 First step here is to stop the apps on the new server and remove the
     initial db and any generated test puzzles.